Save Our Seas Foundation - Conservation Fellowship

 - How to Apply

-- Submit a 1-2 page pitch document (PDF), CV, and two letters of recommendation (all PDF) by email to Sandrine Griffiths (cc James Lea).
+- Submit a 1-2 page pitch document (PDF), CV, and two letters of recommendation (all PDF) by email to Sandrine Griffiths and cc James Lea.
 Shortlisted applicants will be interviewed.
-The pitch document must describe how the fellowship will help the applicant develop, the projects they intend to pursue, and how the support will help progress shark and ray conservation in their region.

 - Target Region

-- Africa, Southeast Asia, India (developing countries in Central/South America, Africa, and Asia)
+- Developing countries in Central/South America, Africa, and Asia

 - Contact